rmvdesign/digitalgarden/src/site/notes/Narrative/Characters/WB Characters/Theo Rose.md

 {"aliases":"Theodore Rose","tags":null,"dg-publish":true,"Pronouns":"he/him","Full Name":"Theodore Rose","Role":"Tree","Species":"Tallisite","Gender":"Cis Man","permalink":"/narrative/characters/wb-characters/theo-rose/","dgPassFrontmatter":true}
 ---

-**Theodore "Theo" Rose** (born -36 on Tallis, died 52 on New Tallis) is the CEO and founder of [[Narrative/Factions/Corporations/Theotech, LLC\|Theotech]], the largest and most influential technology company in the known galaxy.
+**Theodore "Theo" Rose** (born -36 on Tallis, died 52 on New Tallis) was the CEO and founder of [[Narrative/Factions/Corporations/Theotech, LLC\|Theotech]], the largest and most influential technology company in the known galaxy.
 Born into a wealthy Tallisite family, Rose received a substantial sum of seed money from his parents to start his own company.

 After graduating top of his class at the Tallis University for [[Narrative/Concepts/Science/Facsimile\|Facsimiles]] and Analogues with a degree in analogue carpentry and astrosimiles, Rose founded [[Narrative/Factions/Corporations/Theotech, LLC\|Theotech]] in -12.
 In addition to simile development, Rose had a vested interest in physics, developing a chemical refinement method to turn raw [[Narrative/Concepts/Science/Theorium\|Theorium]] into [[Narrative/Concepts/Science/Theodyne\|Theodyne]].